Calling all Prince George's County, Montgomery County, and Washington DC Artists and Teachers!

-Join our paid training program—The Artist & Teacher Academy (January - June 2023)—for the opportunity to co-teach in our arts-integrated summer programs—full and part-time positions available.
+Join our paid training program—The Teaching Artist Academy (February–May 2024)—for the opportunity to teach in Arts for Learning's summer, after school, and in-school arts-integrated programs!
+Full and part-time positions available.

-Join our paid training program—The Artist & Teacher Academy (January - June 2023)—for the opportunity to co-teach in our arts-integrated summer programs—full and part-time positions available.
+Join our paid training program—The Teaching Artist Academy (February–May 2024)—for the opportunity to teach in Arts for Learning's summer, after school, and in-school arts-integrated programs!
+Full and part-time positions available.

 Learn how to authentically integrate the arts into classroom instruction.